jfcherng-sublime/ST-OpenUri/README.md

 - <kbd>Alt + Left Click</kbd>: Open the clicked URI.

+### How to disable default bindings?

+If you do not want those default key/mouse bindings, you can use an empty one to overwrite them.

+Here I take the default mouse binding as an example.

+1. Go to `Preferences` » `Browser Packages...`.
+1. Create file `OpenUri/bindings/Default.sublime-mousemap` (and its parent directories if necessary).
+1. Fill `Default.sublime-mousemap` with `[]`.
+   Then this `Default.sublime-mousemap` will overwrite this plugin's.

 ## Commands

 These commands are always available no matter what `show_open_button` is or how large the file is.